manga-download/haruneko/docs/user-manual/usage/classic/ui-reference.md

 ![](./assets/overview1.1.jpg)

 1. The top-left panel contains [system controls](#menu).
-2. The [Manga List](#bookmark-panel) shows all available manga from different sources such as websites, bookmarks, clipboard, …​
+2. The [Manga List](#bookmark-panel) shows all available manga from different sources such as websites, bookmarks, clipboard, etc.
    Furthermore it provides a simple search to filter the list.
 3. The [Chapter List](#item-list) shows all available chapters for the currently selected manga from the manga list.
    It also supports basic sorting and advanced filtering options.